ascavis/promo/storyboard.md

 	- Hackathon date and logo, lab75 logo?, Ascavis ausschreiben?
 - Asteroids
     - Image/Video: asteroid flies by, hover over asteroid photo (Rosetta?)
     - Voice: Our solar system harbours millions of asteroids.
-On first sight an asteroid might just be a pile of rock in space.
-- Team discovering stuff
-    - Video: People looking at screens, i.e. discovering
-    - Voice: But if you look closer, there's much more to discover.
 - Planet formation
     - Image/Video: some picture of the planet formation/early solar system
     - Voice: Asteroids are the remnant debris of the planet formation processes in the early solar system.
 They have affected Earth's evolution in the past and will continue to do so in the future.
-This makes them interesting objects for scientific research.
 - Asteroid mining
     - Image/Video: asteroid (ideally some mining operations)
-    - Voice: Many of them are very rich in minerals.
-A few companies have already begun to plan mining operations on asteroids in near-Earth orbit.
-      Asteroid mining could have a profound economical impact on both space travel and life on Earth.
+    - Voice: Asteroid mining could have a profound economical impact on both space travel and life on Earth.
-- Hazardous objects
-    - Image/Video: catastrophic impact or the threat of one
-    - Voice: However, asteroids also pose a potential threat for humanity.
-      There is a remote possibility that a large asteroid impacts Earth with devastating consequences.
 - Lack of categorization
     - Video: Team working (incl. view on web app)
     - Voice: Yet only a fraction of asteroids have been successfully